-This is a guide to the Palicoes, a returning companion in Monster Hunter Rise (MH Rise) for the Nintendo Switch.
+This is a guide to the Palicoes, a returning, cat-like companion in Monster Hunter Rise (MH Rise) for the Nintendo Switch.
 Read on to learn more about the Palicoes in Rise and all their mechanics.

 List of Contents